David-44/express-template/readme.md

 Everything is in /dev/template/ with 3 subfolders:
 - partials:
 It contains some already made chunks of code that are mostly placeholders.
-The main entry point is the layout file.
 - ejs contains all files that should be compiled as ejs When using it, the syntax for everything that should still be used as ejs function should use the syntax <~ and ~> instead of <% and %>.